Ask a doctor about a prescription for BRONCOVIR ORAL SUSPENSION

 Do not use this medication after the expiration date that appears on the box, after CAD.
 The expiration date is the last day of the month indicated.

-Medicines should not be thrown down the drains or in the trash.
-Dispose of the containers and medicines you no longer need at the SIGRE collection point of your usual pharmacy.
-Ask your pharmacist how to dispose of the containers and medicines you no longer need.
+Medicines should not be disposed of via wastewater or household waste.
+Deposit the packaging and medications you no longer need at the SIGRE Point of your usual pharmacy.
+Ask your pharmacist how to dispose of the packaging and medications you no longer need.
 This way, you will help protect the environment.

 Composition of Broncovir

-The active principles are sulfamethoxazole, trimethoprim, and potassium sulfoguaiacolate.
+The active ingredients are sulfamethoxazole, trimethoprim, and potassium sulfoguaiacolate.
 Each spoonful contains 5 ml of the mixture.

 Each 5 ml contains: